Remote and

 Personality assessments allow companies to discover whether a candidate is likely to stay and thrive in the role they were hired for.
 You may need to apply this methodology to both new hires and existing employees in the current environment.
 Transitioning to remote work or a hybrid model reveals the need for competencies employees may not have developed.

 Before managers can effectively lead their teams, they need to understand who they have on their team and how they like to work and communicate.
-The Selection report for the PSI Caliper Remote Worker job model details how an individual aligns with the core competencies required for success in a remote role.
+The Selection report for the Caliper Remote Worker job model details how an individual aligns with the core competencies required for success in a remote role.
 Competencies like:

 The coaching report puts the manager’s job into context when managing and assembling a remote team.
 They can see what behaviors each remote team member has that will likely make the most significant impact on their remote work, concerning both strengths and development areas.